romulobil/romulobil/README.md

 - 👋 Hi, I’m Rômulo Albuquerque
-- 👀 I’m interested in IT infrastructure and linux system administration
+- 👀 I’m interested in IT infrastructure and linux system administration and DevOps culture
 - 🌱 I’m currently learning DevOps world technologies
 - 📫 How to reach me:
 - romulobil@gmail.com